standard-for-public-code/standard-for-public-code/criteria/require-review.md

 ---
 # Require review of contributions

+Peer-review of contributions is essential for code quality, reducing security risks and operational risks.

+Requiring thorough review of contributions encourages a culture of making every contribution is of high quality, completeness and value.
+Code review increases the chance of discovering and fixing potential bugs or mistakes before they are added to the codebase.

+A policy of prompt reviews assures contributors of a guaranteed time for feedback or collaborative improvement, which increases both rate of delivery and contributor engagement.

 ## Requirements

 * All contributions that are accepted or committed to release versions of the [codebase](../glossary.md#codebase) MUST be reviewed by another contributor.